ArturMartini/envconfig/README.md

 * Abstract the complex bind and validate structure

 Commonly systems need get variable environments, properties in config file and validate some.
-Our library can help you to simplify this process.
+Our library can hep you to simplify this process.

 Usage:
 ```go